by Cheryl Morris

-On Thursday, January 15, 2015, the Mississippi Valley Field Naturalists (MVFN) will present the fourth lecture in their current series which is based on the theme “When A Tree Falls In The Forest, Does Anyone Hear?”
-This event will be held in the Social Hall of Almonte United Church, 106 Elgin St., Almonte Ontario at 7:30 pm.
+On Thursday February 18, 2016, the Mississippi Valley Field Naturalists (MVFN) will host the fifth presentation of the season.
+The theme for the current series is “Naturally Special Places.”
+The event will be held in the Social Hall of Almonte United Church, 106 Elgin St., Almonte Ontario at 7:30 pm.

-Please join MVFN for this interesting and informative presentation (7:30 pm, January 15th at Almonte United Church, 106 Elgin St., in Almonte).
-Refreshments and discussion will follow the talk.
+Please join us for this delightful and informative presentation.
+Refreshments and discussion follow the talk.
 There is a non-member fee of $5.
-For further information, please contact MVFN’s Program Chair, Gretta Bradley, at firstname.lastname@example.org.
-Visit mvfn.ca for all MVFN events, membership and other club information.
+For further information, please contact MVFN’s Program Chair, Gretta Bradley at email@example.com.